Vanilla planifolia: Cultivation

 Vanilla planifolia has been propagated clonally through cuttings rather than from seeds and selective breeding.
 As of 2023 there is only one patented cultivar, "Handa", and very few other named cultivars.
 The most important of these cultivars for commercial growing are the "Mansa" types.
 There are also two variegated cultivars sold for ornamental gardening.
 Though there are five known attempted introductions to Reunion Island between 1793 and 1875, only the 1822 introduction was successful.
 It is likely that almost all the vanilla grown in the areas surrounding the Indian Ocean are descended from this one introduction and this is supported by modern genetic research.
 Vanilla as a crop could be threatened by this genetic bottleneck and the subsequent buildup of negative mutations.

-Because of the low rate of pollination, even in areas with pollinators, and rare to nonexistent elsewhere, the flowers must be hand-pollinated when grown on farms.
+Because of the low rate of natural pollination, even in areas with pollinators, which are rare to nonexistent elsewhere, the flowers must be hand-pollinated when grown on farms.
 Once beans in a cluster turn yellow and ripe, the whole cluster is generally harvested and cured.
 Curing involves fermentation and drying of the pod to develop the characteristic vanilla flavor while minimizing the loss of essential oils.
 Vanilla extract is obtained from this portion of the plant.

 It is cultivated and harvested primarily in Veracruz, Mexico, Tahiti, Indonesia, and Madagascar.

 V. planifolia can be grown and harvested indoors as a houseplant or in a greenhouse, but it has very precise requirements for growing conditions.
 It is generally only attempted by experts in orchid cultivation.